Gaius Flaminius (consul 223 BC): Tribunate and the Lex Flaminia, 232 BC

 Flaminius was elected as tribune of the plebs in 232 BC.
 Cicero writes that Flaminius was an accomplished orator before the people, a skill that likely helped him achieve the tribunate.
-During his term Flaminius proposed the Lex Flaminia de Agro Gallico et Piceno viritim dividundo, a controversial agrarian law proposing the settlement of Roman citizens in the Ager Gallicus Picenus lands around Picenum and Ariminum, made available by Rome's defeat of their previous occupants, the Senones, in 283.
+During his term, Flaminius proposed the Lex Flaminia de Agro Gallico et Piceno viritim dividundo, a controversial agrarian law proposing the settlement of Roman citizens in the Ager Gallicus Picenus lands around Picenum and Ariminum, made available by Rome's defeat of their previous occupants, the Senones, in 283.
 It is unclear from the ancient sources why the Ager Gallicus Picenus was chosen for the project.

 Polybius suggests that the law caused problems with the Boii as the Romans began settling near their territory, eventually leading to the Gallic rebellion in 225.
-Approximately 2,580 square kilometres had been made ager publicus following the Roman victory, although the law did not distribute all the available territory and some was in fact privatised prior to Flaminius' reform.
+Approximately 2,580 square kilometres had been made ager publicus following the Roman victory, although not all the available territory was distributed under this law.
+Some was in fact privatised prior to Flaminius' reform.
 The land was reasonably valuable as it could produce large quantities of wine.
 It is not clear from the ancient sources how many people were settled there, although estimates suggest approximately 19,000 citizens, not including their families.
-It would have been problematic to transport and settle this many people to a relatively distant area from Rome so scholars have argued that transportation must have been made by sea as land would have been difficult.
+It would have been problematic to transport and settle this many people to a relatively distant area from Rome so scholars have argued that transportation must have been made by sea, as it would have been difficult to do so by land.
 This transportation has been linked to the Roman conflict with Illyrian pirates as raids now directly affected Roman citizens.

 Ancient sources describe resistance from the senate to these measures including opposition from Quintus Fabius Maximus, a rival of Flaminius, although Cicero notes that Spurius Carvilius, Fabius Maximus' colleague for his second consulship, did not join the opposition.
 Valerius Maximus writes that Flaminius persisted in pushing it through despite threats and pleas from the senate, and against the possibility of an army being levied against him if he continued.
 Later Roman historians use the opposition to the law from the senate to portray Flaminius as a populares style leader, alienated from the senate in the tradition of the Gracchi, although this narrative is challenged by modern historians.